wzhorton/ubuntu_setup/README.md

 ### Pre Execution Setup

 Edit the Display Settings such that monitor resolution, frame rate, and position are satisfactory.
 Activate the native red shift program "Night Light" within Display Settings.
 Alternatively, the package `redshift-gtk` is functional.
 Sadly, the very popular f.lux is not functional on Linux.
 Set the times to be 9:00pm to 7:00am.
+Set the appearance to Dark.

 ### Primary Setup Script